Skip to main content

 There are three typical ways that data teams separate their data environments:

-1. Separate databases1: Each environment has its own database, but with the same schemas and tables in each database.
+1. Separate databases (Bigquery - projects): Each environment has its own database, but with the same schemas and tables in each database.
 This is the most common way to separate environments.

-2. Separate schemas2: Each environment has its own schema, with schemas hosted on the same database.
+2. Separate schemas (Bigquery - datasets): Each environment has its own schema, with schemas hosted on the same database.

-3. Separate accounts3: Each environment has its own account.
+3. Separate accounts (Bigquery - clusters/instances/organizations): Each environment has its own account.
 This is less common.

 Setting up Evidence to use different environments

 You can configure both your dev and prod environments using environment variables.
-Using .env files is not currently supported.
+Using .env files at the project root is supported.

 Dev environment